Rareloop/psr7-server-request-extension/README.md

 # PSR7 ServerRequest Extension

-Provides a trait that adds utility functions to a PSR7 `ServerResponse` subclass that make it easier to interact with input.
+Provides traits that add utility functions to a PSR7 `ServerResponse` subclass that make it easier to interact with the URI and input.
 Inspired by the API of [Laravel](https://laravel.com/docs/5.6/requests).

 ## Install